ilsh1964/SwissKnife/Scripts/CYA/README.md

 shell> sudo mount /dev/sda3 /mnt/cya/home
 4) Now execute the restore command to start the process
 shell> **sudo /mnt/cya/home/cya/cya restore**

+###	BASH Autocomplete

+This project includes a BASH autocomplete script.
+This means once installed hitting tab after typing in the cya command will show available options and even completes them.

+For example type in the following omitting enter then hit tab a few times:

+shell> **cya**

+Now type in the following omitting enter then hit tab:

+shell> **cya l**

+This only works when you have installed the bash-completion package (which some distros include) AND the **cya-completion** file.

+Steps:

+1) First make sure the **bash-completion** package is installed on your system.
+You may run a test by typing in "ls" then hitting tab a few times.
+If you see a list of available commands you have this package.
+If not you need to install it.

+Installing **bash-completion**:

+A) Debian systems (Ubuntu, Mint, etc):

+shell> **sudo apt-get install bash-completion**

+B) Red Hat systems (RHEL, CentOS, Fedora):

+shell> **sudo yum install bash-completion**

+or

+shell> **sudo dnf install bash-completion**

+2) Now you need to copy the **cya_completion** file to **/etc/bash_completion.d/**

+You'll need to use sudo.
+For example let's say you have the file in your Downloads directory:

+shell> **sudo cp ~/Downloads/cya-master/cya_completion /etc/bash_completion.d/**

+3) Finally BASH needs to reload the files in order to pick up the modifications.
+There are multiple ways to accomplish this which include closing the terminal and reopening it or logging out and back in.
+However you can skip those and simply issue the following command:

+shell> **source ~/.bashrc**

 ## Customizing